Arm Lift Body Contouring

 - Axilla: The underarm area.

-- Brachioplasty: A surgical procedure, also known as an arm lift, to correct upper arm sagging.
+- Brachioplasty: A surgical procedure, also known as arm lift, to correct sagging of upper arms.

 - General anesthesia: Drugs and/or gases used during an operation to relieve pain and alter consciousness.